jito-foundation/ncn-template/simulation-test-detailed-guide.md

 Before running the simulation test, ensure you have:

 1. Set up the test ledger using `./scripts/setup-test-ledger.sh`
-1. Built the NCN program using `cargo build-sbf`
+1. Built the NCN program using `cargo build-sbf --manifest-path program/Cargo.toml --sbf-out-dir integration_tests/tests/fixtures`
-1. Set the correct Solana version (1.18.26 recommended)
+1. Set the correct Solana version (2.2.6 recommended) and cargo version (1.81 or above)

-This setup:

 ## Test Flow